agentlang-ai/agentlang-docs/docs/language/data-model/attribute.md

 # Attribute

 You may find that some attribute specifications repeat themselves in different records.
-For instance, the specifications for phone numbers and zip codes could repeat for customers, suppliers and probably other records.
-So having a reusable specification for these attributes is useful.
+For instance, the specifications for phone number and zip code could repeat for customers, suppliers and other records.
+So having a reusable specification for these attributes can become handy.
 The `attribute` declaration can help us here.

 **Example**